5 min. read

 - Identification of minor, early, and rare pathologies

-- Second opinion when working with OCT scans
+- Second opinion when working with the interpretation of OCT scans

 - Confidence when coming across controversial OCT scans